VISITING Lake Sorapis – HOW TO GET THERE + MORE TIPS

 Tips for Visiting Lago Di Sorapis

-Personally, I don’t recommend the hike, regardless of which one you do, for kids or people who aren’t fit.
+- I don’t recommend the hike, regardless of which one you do, for young kids or people who aren’t fit.
 You should have a decent level of fitness – and you should wear proper shoes.

-While I don’t have hiking boots, I do have proper sneakers, but I wish I had at least had some walking poles with me for this difficult hike.
+- I wish I had at least had some walking poles with me for this challenging hike.

-The Refugio at the top is not always open, so I suggest bringing your own food and snacks with you.
+- The Refugio at the top is not always open, so I suggest bringing your food and snacks with you.

 How to Hike to Lago di Sorapis